 After notifying his superiors at the bureau and Thung Song Hong Police, located less than one kilometre away, investigators, forensic police and a medical examiner from Police General Hospital arrived to inspect the scene.

 Mr Cazes was arrested and detained on July 5 at his house no. 514 in the Private House gated community on Phutta Monthon Sai 3 Rd in Sala Thammasop subdistrict, Thawi Watthana district.
+US authorities wanted Mr Cazes to face charges for his alleged involvement in the international drug trade when he was living in the United States.

 On the day of his death, Mr Cazes was due to meet the public prosecutor to arrange his extradition to the US.
-According to Pol Maj Gen Surasak, Mr Cazes had been working in Thailand for eight years as a computer programmer.
+According to Pol Maj Gen Surasak, Mr Cazes had been working in Thailand as a computer programmer for eight years.
 “He was married to a Thai woman.
-When we contacted her this morning, she had no doubts about his death.”
+When we contacted her this morning with news of his death, she had no doubts about his suicide.”